Fauna of India: Fauna of India

 Fish are a major part of the Indian economy.
 The fish include tilapia, Atlantic pomfret, hilsa, barramundi, rohu, largetooth sawfish, Pearse's mudskipper, giant oceanic manta ray, leopard torpedo, among thousands of others.
+Hilsa and barramundi are important in the fishing industry of India, especially in West Bengal.
 These also include sharks, such as thresher shark, great white shark, mako shark, hammerhead shark, tiger shark, and sand tiger shark.
-Bull sharks and Ganges sharks are also found in freshwater areas.
+Bull sharks and Ganges sharks are also found in freshwater areas and brackish areas such as the Sundarbans National Park, part of the world's largest mangrove forest the Sundarbans.
 Remora are commonly found attached to these sharks.
 Coral reefs in India are rich in fish such as angelfish, clownfish, powder blue tang, pufferfish, parrotfish, moray eel, Chinese trumpetfish, redtoothed triggerfish, and butterfly fish.

 Marine dolphins along the coast of India include bottlenose dolphin, common dolphin, and pantropical spotted dolphin among others.
 Finless porpoise are found along the coast as well.
 The endangered Irrawaddy dolphin is found in freshwater areas, such as Chilika Lake, alongside the Ganges river dolphin and Indus river dolphin.
 Blue whales, humpback whales, sperm whales, dwarf sperm whales, orcas, Cuvier's beaked whales, and pygmy killer whales are the most common whales.
 The semi-aquatic mammals in India are otters.
 The species of otters are Asian small-clawed otter, Eurasian otter, and smooth-coated otter.
 The increasingly endangered dugong is found throughout coastal estuaries and brackish water bodies.

 A notable dragonfly is the Himalayan relict dragonfly.
 India is also known for its butterflies, such as lesser grass blue, common blue Apollo, common mime, common Mormon, and common Pierrot.
 The orchid mantis is an iconic mantis found in the Western Ghats of India.
 Laboratory stick insects and leaf insects are found in abundance.

 Stegodon elephants, Indosaurus, Himalayan quail, and pink-headed duck are famous extinct animals from India.
 The Himalayan quail and pink-headed duck are only presumed extinct.
 However, there are other quails such as rain quail in India, and the pink-headed duck's relative the Indian spot-billed duck.